-Some time much later, as Jesus was about to be arrested in the Garden of Gethsemane, Simon Peter is the same one to cut the ear of one of the High Priests servants who had come to arrest Jesus.
+Sometime much later in John 18-1-11, as Jesus was about to be arrested in the Garden of Gethsemane, Simon Peter is the same one to cut the ear of one of the High Priests’ servants who had come to arrest Jesus.

 Okay, so he was still trying to stop the plan of salvation even after Jesus told him not to?
 This guy!

 Jesus patiently rebukes Peter and tells him what he did was wrong.
 Jesus even heals the man whose ear was cut off and corrected Peter’s mistake.
-But never does he stop loving him as his disciple.
+But never does he stop loving Peter as his disciple.
 God rebukes us and corrects us lovingly as His children, the same way we lovingly correct our kids.

 This same Peter went on to deny Jesus 3 times before He died.
 This was something Jesus had already predicted he would do.

 When it really mattered, he denied Jesus.
 The one he had walked with for 3 years.
 The one who had taught him the gospel.
 The one he had called friend.

 Now imagine that Jesus knew the whole time while He hung out with Peter, preached with him, prayed with him.
 All that time, Jesus knew this guy would end up betraying Him.

 But that didn’t stop Jesus from loving Peter.
 Knowing all of Peter’s sins, struggles and strengths.
 He still loved him.

 Does God really love us no matter what?

 If you’ve ever asked yourself “does God love me no matter what?”, I want to reassure you that He does.
 Sometimes when we sin against God, we think God stops loving us because He is perfect.
 When we experience pain, we can doubt God’s love for us because it can be hard to accept that there’s a purpose to the pain we go through.